New South Wales C set: Retirement

-The C sets were gradually phased out from September 2020 to February 2021, being replaced by B sets.
+Due to the extensive amount of work needed to keep the trains operational and the scarcity of parts, the C sets were gradually phased out from September 2020 to February 2021 with the first two sets to be withdrawn being C4 and C2, being replaced by B sets.
 The C sets ran their final revenue timetabled service on 26 February 2021 on the Airport & South Line.
 A farewell to the C Sets tour by the Sydney Electric Train Society took place on 6 March 2021 visiting Mount Victoria and Hawkesbury River.

 Two C sets (C1 and C5) remained as standby sets for emergencies from their retirement until 30 April 2021.

-Two carriages, C3581 and T4272 were sent to Fire and Rescue NSW on 6 May 2021 for training purposes.
+Over the course of 2021, C Sets were transferred from Flemington to the Chullora Disposal Sidings for scrapping.

-On 12 July 2021, three of the four remaining C Sets were transferred from Flemington to Chullora for scrapping.
+Most transfers were documented by train spotters: